joeblew99/gu/docs/Getting Started.md

 var App = app.New()
 ```

-The `App` variable becomes the central home of all loaded resources and provides
-methods to render the current resources by calling it's `Render` method with a
+The `App` variable becomes the central home of all loaded resources when initialized and provides methods to render the current resources by calling it's `Render` method with a required path.
-required path.
 This is useful when rendering on the server but it actually
 automatically handles all update and rendering to the browser DOM on the client and
 requires no active settings.

 Once the handle has been created then all that is left is to tell the ResourceManager
 to initialize all resources and whether to use full paths or location hashes has
 its routing means.
 This is passed as a boolean value to the `Init` method.

 Here a true indicates usage of hash and a false indicates usage of full path of
 the location within the browser or the passed in path when rendering through
 the `App.Render` method.